HipsterBrown/rails-react-playground/README.md

 ## Overview

-While the original motivation for this setup was to support a monorepo with multiple Rails apps and engines and sharing JS assets, like Stimulus controllers and React components, among them, this simplified example shows a nice workflow where the JS assets can be built in isolation with modern tooling and served through the dependent Rails app like any other package.
+While the original motivation for this setup was to support a monorepo with multiple Rails apps and engines and sharing JS assets, like custom elements and React components, among them, this simplified example shows a nice workflow where the JS assets can be built in isolation with modern tooling and served through the dependent Rails app like any other package.

 [pnpm workspaces](https://pnpm.io/workspaces) are used to connect the internal JS package with the Rails app without needing to publish the package to a remote registry.
 The `@playground` directory is used to allow for multiple internal packages to be scoped under the `workspaces` field in the root `package.json`, but it's not required. `@playground/core` is scaffolded using [`create-vite-app`](https://vitejs.dev/guide/#scaffolding-your-first-vite-project) and a React template because it is quick and comes with standard tooling for building TypeScript + React packages.
 The Rails app (`playground`) is generated like normal, then uses the `bundle exec vite install` command after adding `vite_rails` to the Gemfile.